 In the matter of leadership, I knew God called me to His cause.
-Some people around me encouraged me, but I had to step up and lead in the direction God was leading me.
+Some people around me encouraged me, but I had to step up and lead in the area into which God was leading me.
 I am not one to run away like Jotham did.
-I may be 78 years old, but I still have the strong conviction that I can do much as long as I move boldly forward, and I’m confident that the task ahead is God’s will for me.
+I may be 76 years old, but I still have the strong conviction that I can do much as long as I move boldly forward, and I’m confident that the task ahead is God’s will for me.
 Amen!

 Yours for all that God purposes to accomplish through those who serve Him,